PrefectHQ/prefect/docs/index.md

 **Getting started**

 Begin by [installing Prefect 2.0](getting-started/installation.md) on your machine, then follow one of our [friendly tutorials](tutorials/first-steps) to learn by example.
 See the [Getting Started overview](getting-started/overview) for more.

+Even if you have used Prefect 1.0 ("Prefect Core") and are familiar with Prefect workflows, we still recommend reading through these first steps.
+Prefect 2.0 offers significant new functionality.

 **Concepts**